detarkende/stremio-ncore-addon/docs/installation-guides/advanced/advanced.md

 ## "Local only" setup

-The addon automatically listens on two ports:
+The addon automatically listens on three ports:

 - an HTTP server (port defined by the `PORT` env var - default is 3000)
 - an HTTPS server (port defined by the `HTTPS_PORT` env var - default is 3443).
 If the incoming request is for `https://x-x-x-x.local-ip.medicmobile.org`, then the server provides the SSL certificate, which is fetched from `https://local-ip.medicmobile.org/keys` every hour.
+- the torrent server uses port 42069, don't forget to expose this to seed torrents.

-Both of these ports spin up automatically, but it's up to you to expose them from the docker container.
+All of these ports spin up automatically, but it's up to you to expose them from the docker container.
-If you put the addon behind a reverse proxy, then it's enough to only expose one port and handle https yourself.
+If you put the addon behind a reverse proxy, then You don't need to expose the `HTTPS_PORT`.

 However, if you want to use the local-only mode, then you need to expose the HTTPS port (you can expose both ports, but you will likely only need the HTTPS port).